 When estimating the cost-effectiveness of antimicrobial stewardship programs in humans, a literature review recommended:

 Food animals case study: Antibiotic policy scenarios modeled in a cohort of dairy cows

 Description: A dairy farm simulation was used to model net cost differences of different antibiotic usage policies.
 A baseline simulation was created of a typical farm operation.
-This was compared to simulations of four policy strategies.
-Most importantly, (i) a complete ban on antibiotic use in dairy cows and (ii) a policy of substitution of therapies.
+This was compared to simulations of four policy strategies from which two included, (i) a complete ban on antibiotic use in dairy cows and (ii) a policy of substitution of therapies.
 A stochastic simulation model was used to estimate cost differences over a two-year period, but did not include the potential longer-term benefits of reduced antibiotic usage.